MossRehab

-MossRehab is a physical rehabilitation hospital and other centers located in the Philadelphia region of Pennsylvania that opened in the early 1900s as part of the original Jewish Hospital.
-Moss became an independent facility in 1952.
-During the 1990s, MossRehab merged back into the Einstein Healthcare Network.
-MossRehab's Main Campus is located at 60 Township Line Road, Elkins Park, Pennsylvania.
+Jefferson Moss-Magee Rehabilitation - Elkins Park (formerly MossRehab) is a physical medicine and rehabilitation hospital serving the Greater Philadelphia region of Pennsylvania.
+The rehabilitation hospital was founded in the early 1900s and would go through a series of name changes and mergers to become Jefferson Moss-Magee Rehabilitation.

 History

 Named after philanthropist Lucien Moss, grandson of John Moss, the Lucien Moss Home for Incurables of the Jewish Faith was founded by the Jewish Hospital Association of Philadelphia in June 1900.
-The Moss Home initially accepted patients with advanced cases of tuberculosis, but would go on to welcome patients with other chronic illnesses during the years to come.
+The Moss Home initially accepted patients with advanced cases of tuberculosis but would go on to welcome patients with other chronic illnesses during the years to come.

-In 1928, Frank H. Krusen founded the Department of Rehabilitation at Temple University, which became home to MossRehab's physical medicine and rehabilitation residency program.
+In 1928, Frank H. Krusen founded the Department of Rehabilitation at Temple University, which became home to the Jefferson Moss-Magee Rehabilitation physical medicine and rehabilitation residency program.

 In 1961, the Moss Home moved from its original location, where it had been since the early 1900s, into a building with 124 beds in North Philadelphia on Tabor Road.
 Eventually, the Moss Home became known as Moss Rehabilitation.

 Between 1961 and 1964, the Moss Home became a stroke evaluation and care clinic.
 After this, it helped develop the field of physical rehabilitation and officially changed its name to MossRehab.

 MossRehab established a Rehabilitation Training Center in 1970 and appointed Dorothea Glass, MD, as its medical director.
 Glass was one of the first women to achieve this type of leadership role in rehabilitation.